 Stepping Into Halka

-"Stepping Into Halka" is a youth-led documentary artwork that stems from a Youth Documentary Internship I established in the fall of 2022 at Project Someone as part of the role I am carving out for myself as a core artist and research affiliate in Dialogic Art, Participatory Practice, and Documentary Representation.
+"Stepping Into Halka" is a youth-led documentary artwork that stems from a Youth Documentary Internship I established in the fall of 2022 with Project Someone as part of my role as a core artist and research affiliate in Dialogic Art, Participatory Practice, and Documentary Representation.

 Thank you to Dr. Vivek Venkatesh, Director of Project Someone, for his trust and unwavering support.